jeremyosborne/dnpk/src/core/simulation/battle-v2/README.md

     //
     // Values that will not mutate during the course of a battle
     //
-    // reference to the original armyGroup
+    // references to the arguments assumed passed into the battle function
     armyGroup: object|object[],
-    // associative array, keyed by id, of all armies in the armyGroup.
-Values are references to original army.
-    armyGroupIndex: object,
     // reference to the original empire applied to this group
     empire: object,
     // reference to original terrain applied to this group